-Double Major Opportunities
+Double Major and Minor Opportunities

 The Department of Accounting and Information Systems strives to provide a world class accounting and information systems education to our students.
-The Accounting Option is a leading edge accounting and auditing program to prepare students for careers in the preparation, reporting, audit, analysis and use of financial information.
+The accounting option is a leading edge accounting and auditing program to prepare students for careers in the preparation, reporting, audit, analysis and use of financial information.
 This program provides basic education for careers in professional services (CPA) firms, large and small corporations, government agencies, or nonprofit organizations.
 Graduates are prepared to earn the CPA, CMA and other professional accounting certification.

 Students who double major in Real Estate and Accounting have the opportunity to serve in the accounting field within either the commercial or residential real estate industry.
 The business functions of any real estate firm require the expertise of accountants in order to run smoothly, as well as the development and packaging of complex real estate projects with financing.
 An in-depth understanding of accounting topics and methodologies will provide a tremendous benefit to any future real estate professional.